synesthesiam/rhasspy/docs/training.md

       "movie_name": "Primer"
     }

-If you update `movies.txt`, make sure to re-train Rhasspy in order to pick up the new movies.
+If you update `movies.txt**, make sure to re-train Rhasspy in order to pick up the new movies.

+**NOTE**: Rhasspy will look for `slots` in *all* of your [profile directories](profiles.md#profile-directories), merging together all of the same named text files it finds.

+### Special Cases

+If one of your sentences happens to start with an optional word (e.g., `[the]`), this can lead to a problem:

+    [SomeIntent]
+    [the] problem sentence

+Python's [configparser](https://docs.python.org/3/library/configparser.html) will interpret `[the]` as a new section header, which will produce a new intent, grammar, etc. Rhasspy handles this special case by using a backslash escape sequence (`\[`):

+    [SomeIntent]
+    \[the] problem sentence

+Now `[the]` will be properly interpreted as a sentence under `[SomeIntent]`.
+You only need to escape a `[` if it's the **very first** character in your sentence.

 ## Custom Words

-TODO
+Rhasspy looks for words you've defined outside of your profile's base dictionary (typically `base_dictionary.txt`) in a custom words file (typically `custom_words.txt`).
+This is just a [CMU phonetic dictionary](https://cmusphinx.github.io/wiki/tutorialdict/) with words/pronunciations separated by newlines:

+    hello H EH L OW
+    world W ER L D

+You can use the [Words tab](usage.md#words-tab) in Rhasspy's web interface to generate this dictionary.
+During training, Rhasspy will merge `custom_words.txt` into your `dictionary.txt` file so the [speech to text](speech-to-text.md) system knows the words in your voice commands are pronounced.

 ## Speech to Text

-Rhasspy generates training sentences from your [sentences.ini](#sentencesini) file, and then trains a custom language model using [opengrm](http://www.opengrm.org/twiki/bin/view/GRM/NGramLibrary).
+Rhasspy generates training sentences from your [sentences.ini](#sentencesini) file, and then trains a custom language model using [mitlm](https://github.com/mitlm/mitlm).
 You can call a custom program instead if you want to use a different language modeling toolkit or your custom speech to text system needs special training.

 Add to your [profile](profiles.md):